How To Be A Plant Parent

 I must confess - I have a secret (or maybe not-so-secret) love for plants and nature.
 I am such a fan of plants that I have a tattoo of one of my favorite flowers and herbs on my body.
 I have spent countless hours in greenhouses, plant nurseries, herbaries, and gardens, even devoting a space within my bedroom for three cacti, numerous succulents, and even a few herbs.
 I cannot exactly remember when my love of plants started, but they have become an essential part of who I am and what I love.

 In become a plant parent of my own, I have convinced my friends and family to try to be plant parents for themselves.
-Why not have a little fun, get some dirt under your nails, and actually doing an incredibly rewarding activity where you get to watch something grow in front of you - am I right?
+Why not have a little fun, get some dirt under your nails, and actual do an incredibly rewarding activity where you get to watch something grow in front of you - am I right?
 It is actually rather easy to become a plant parent, and if you want to start, we got the guide for you.
 This is "How To Be A Plant Parent: 101."

 Do Your Research and Be Patient